samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Until dispelled

 You create a simulacrum of one Beast or Humanoid that is within 10 feet of you for the entire casting of the spell.
 You finish the casting by touching both the creature and a pile of ice or snow that is the same size as that creature, and the pile turns into the simulacrum, which is a creature.
-It uses the game statistics of the original creature at the time of casting, except it is a Construct, its Hit Point maximum is half as much, and it can’t cast this spell.
+It uses the game statistics of the original creature at the time of casting, except it is a Construct, its Hit Point maximum is half as much, and it can't cast this spell.

 The simulacrum is [Friendly](/sources/dnd/free-rules/rules-glossary#FriendlyAttitude) to you and creatures you designate.
 It obeys your commands and acts on your turn in combat.
-The simulacrum can’t gain levels, and it can’t take Short or [Long Rests](/sources/dnd/free-rules/rules-glossary#LongRest).
+The simulacrum can't gain levels, and it can't take Short or [Long Rests](/sources/dnd/free-rules/rules-glossary#LongRest).

 If the simulacrum takes damage, the only way to restore its Hit Points is to repair it as you take a Long Rest, during which you expend components worth 100 GP per Hit Point restored.
 The simulacrum must stay within 5 feet of you for the repair.